ibm-cloud-docs/hlf-support/howto/console-upgrade-k8.md

 {: codeblock}

 ### Step four: Upgrade the {{site.data.keyword.blockchainfull_notm}} operator
-{: #upgrade-k8-steps-252-operator}
+{: #upgrade-k8-steps-100-operator}

-Before updating the operator image, you need to stop the ibpconsole by running the following command.
+Before updating the operator image, you need to stop the ibm-hlfsupport-console by running the following command.
 Replace <NAMESPACE> with the name of your Kubernetes namespace:
 ```
-kubectl patch ibpconsole ibpconsole -n <NAMESPACE> -p='[{"op": "replace", "path":"/spec/replicas", "value":0}]' --type=json
+kubectl patch ibpconsole ibm-hlfsupport-console -n <NAMESPACE> -p='[{"op": "replace", "path":"/spec/replicas", "value":0}]' --type=json
 ```
 {: codeblock}